lateus/pokem/KNOWN-BUGS.md

 # Known bugs

 1. The last floor of a dungeon can always be selected, even if you can't make a mission there (for example, floor `99` of *Purity Forest*).
-2. Floor `0` can be selected.
-3. A *Find item* mission can be generated when, while the item can be found in the desired dungeon, it cannot be found in the requested floor or in any floor before it.
+2. A *Find item* mission can be generated even if, while the item can be found in the desired dungeon, it cannot be found in the requested floor or in any floor before it.

 ---------------------------------------------